velde/smart-jam/README.md

-# Music Mate - Your Musical AI Companion
+# Smart Jam - Your Musical AI Companion

 A web-based AI music companion that listens, learns, and responds to your musical ideas in real-time.
-Whether you're creating music, exploring music therapy, or just having fun, Music Mate provides an interactive musical experience that adapts to your playing.
+Whether you're creating music, exploring music therapy, or just having fun, Smart Jam provides an interactive musical experience that adapts to your playing.

 ## Vision

-Music Mate aims to be more than just a practice tool - it's a musical companion that can:
+Smart Jam aims to be more than just a practice tool - it's a musical companion that can:
 - **Respond to Your Ideas**: Listen to what you play and generate complementary musical responses
 - **Adapt to Your Style**: Learn from your playing patterns and adapt its responses accordingly
 - **Inspire Creativity**: Help you explore new musical ideas and directions